 - Outdoors, there are cues to help your dog learn to pee and poo normally again.
 These may include the feel of grass against your dog’s feet, and being able to smell where he has been before.

 Safety during toilet breaks

 Do continue to follow your vet’s safety guidelines during your dog’s toilet breaks.
 It’s not safe just to “let him out into the garden” for a pee.
 You will need to keep him on the lead.
 During recovery from IVDD (surgical or non-surgical), usual safety guidelines are to keep your dog on a fairly short lead, and to ensure no running, no jumping, no steps or stairs.
 It’s best to carry your dog outdoors to a suitable patch of ground, and then to give him just a short time walking on the lead before bringing him in again.
 You vet or physiotherapist can advise you on how much walking is safe.

 Above: A fixed-length lead and a harness are best for safety.
 Your dog might also need a hindquarter sling.

 Set your dog up for success by finding a patch of ground where he’s most likely to want to pee and poo.
 This might, for example, be an area of grass or bark chips in your garden.
 Think back to where he used to “do his business” most often.
 If this was away from your garden, perhaps out on a walk, then consider taking him back there now and again, either in a dog pushchair or by car.

-Above: Charlie is out getting some fresh air.
-Use a pushchair if needed to take your dog to his old favourite “toilet spot”.
-Photo courtesy of Courtney Baker.
+Above: Darcy Dolittle is ready to go and get some fresh air.
+Use a pushchair if needed to take your dog to her old favourite “toilet spot”.

 Set your dog up for success by offering outdoor toilet breaks whenever he is most likely to need to pee and poo.
 This is likely to be first thing in the morning, last thing at night and perhaps after each meal.